EECS3311F24/project-flashforge/doc/sprint0/README.md

 # Flashforge

 ## Motivation
-Flashforge is a study tool designed to help users create, manage, and use flashcards across various subjects.
-It aims to improve learning and knowledge retention through customizable decks and active recall techniques.
-The project was created to address the need for a streamlined, easy-to-use flashcard platform.
+Flashforge is a study tool designed to help users create, manage, and use flashcards across various subjects, it also serves as a study hub geared towards computer science and software engineering majors.
+It aims to improve learning and knowledge retention through customizable decks and active recall techniques while encouraging collaboration and sharing.
+The project was created to address the need for a centralized study platform for students in software related fields.

 ## Installation
 ### Prerequisites